Bol.com marketplace guide

 - Hoofdafbeelding (Main product image) - the main image of your product.
 Please note that there are requirements in both size and background for your main image.

 - Interne referentie (Internal reference) - the reference id for your product.
 This is a different 'interne referentie' as is used for your offers (there it is always the MerchantProductNo as is known in ChannelEngine) and has no real added value, but still, bol.com marks it as required.

 - Productnaam (Product name) - the name/title of your product.

 Next to these 4 fixed attributes, there will also be required attributes per selected product type available for mapping by selecting the name in the 'Content mapping' screen.

-To take 'travel suitcases' as an example, this has 9 additional required attributes such as the number of wheels, the target audience, the size, the colour, etc. which also need to be mapped.
+To take 'travel suitcases' as an example, this has 9 additional required attributes such as the number of wheels, the target audience, the size, the color, etc. which also need to be mapped.
 If a required field is missing data, it will not be exported to bol.com (as they would reject it).